seawolf42/lessons/circuitpython/class_materials/exercise_thermistor.md

 There are a few new things going on in this program, so let's break them down.

-### Thermal Sensor
+### Thermistor (Thermal Sensor)

-The CPX board has a thermal sensor that returns the temperature in degrees celsius.
+The CPX board has a thermistor that returns the temperature in degrees celsius.
 You read the value at `cpx.temperature` and you get back a floating point value.

 ### Ambient Temperature